 Our research and development efforts focus on improving and enhancing our core technologies and know-how relating to semiconductor solutions for flat panel displays and advanced televisions with particular emphasis on our three major product lines.
-Although a significant portion of the resources at our integrated circuit design center are invested in advanced research for future products, we continue to invest in improving the performance and reducing the cost of our existing products.
+Although a significant portion of the resources at our integrated circuit design center are invested in advanced research for future products, we continue to invest in improving the performance and reducing the costs of our existing products.
 Our application engineers, who provide on-system verification of semiconductors and product specifications, and field application engineers, who provide on-site engineering support at our customers' offices, work closely with panel manufacturers to co-develop display solutions for their electronic devices.
-In 2004, 2005 and 2006, we incurred research and development expenses of \$24.0 million, \$41.3 million, and \$60.7 million, respectively, representing 8.0%, 7.6%, and 8.1% of our revenues, respectively.
+In 2005, 2006 and 2007, we incurred research and development expenses of \$41.3 million, \$60.7 million and \$73.9 million, respectively, representing 7.6%, 8.1% and 8.0% of our revenues, respectively.